-| The Vigil@nce team watches vulnerabilities impacting your computers, and then offers solutions, a database and tools to correct them. |
+The Vigil@nce team watches public vulnerabilities impacting your computers, and then offers security solutions, a database and tools to fix them. |

 |